Dre, Snoop, Eminem, Blige, Lamar to perform at Super Bowl

 “The opportunity to perform at the Super Bowl Halftime show, and to do it in my own backyard, will be one of the biggest thrills of my career,” Dr. Dre said in a statement.
 The seven-time Grammy winner added that their halftime performance will an “unforgettable cultural moment.”

-The Super Bowl returns to the Los Angeles area for the first time since 1993.
+The Super Bowl returns to the Los Angeles area since 1993.
 It’s the third year of collaboration between the NFL, Pepsi and Roc Nation.

 Roc Nation and Emmy-nominated producer Jesse Collins will serve as co-producers of the halftime show.
 The game and halftime show will air live on NBC.